 If the battery is left in a discharged state for an extended period, it will become over-discharged and sulfate, destroying the battery.
-The battery is maintenance-free, which means that the acid level does not need to be checked.
+The battery is maintenance-free.
+The acid level does not have to be checked.

-- Switch off all power consumers and switch off the engine. - Remove the passenger seat. ( p.
-78) - Remove the seat. ( p.
-79) - Disconnect the negative cable of the battery to avoid damage to the motorcycle's electronics.
+- Switch off all power consumers and switch off the engine. - Remove the passenger seat. (\ p.
+79) - Remove the seat. (\ p.
+80) - Disconnect the negative cable of the battery to avoid damage to the onboard electronics.